m3t4lw01f/unlimited-plex-server/README.md

 - TV Shows at `/mnt/library/shows`
 - `#OPTIONAL` Anime Movies at `/mnt/library/anime_movies`
 - `#OPTIONAL` Anime TV at `/mnt/library/anime_shows`
+- In Plex settings for the server, on the transcode menu item, set 'Transcoder temporary directory' to `/transcode`
+- If you have plex pass, enable hardware acceleration
 - Special notes:
   - Plex thumbnail generation, chapter image generation, ad markers, intro markers, credit markers and voice activity can cause Plex to pull a LOT of data from real-debrid.
 It is recommended to not enable these if you are going to add a lot of content all at once.